acr13/twolinepass/README.md

 The entire back end is written in php, using phpQuery for all of the DOM manipulation to actually scrape the data.
 Behind that is a simple MySQL database to round off the LAMP stack nicely.

-My next steps will be to convert this all to rails for the Fall / Winter of 2014.
+My next goal will be to convert this all to rails for the Fall / Winter of 2014.

 Alex